Bicarbonate (CO₂, HCO₃) Test infographic showing acid-base balance, acidosis detection, and lung-kidney function monitoring

 2. Neutralizes Excess Acid

-4. Aids in Carbon Dioxide Transport
+4. Transports Carbon Dioxide

 Causes of Low Bicarbonate Levels (Metabolic Acidosis)